pi-apps/pi-platform-docs/payments.md

 1. `createPayment`: Your app's frontend creates the payment.
 The Payment Flow UI opens, but cannot be interacted with until the payment is approved by your server.

-2. `onPaymentIdReceived`: The JS SDK has obtained the payment identifier (PaymentID) and is passing it to your app for Server-Side approval.
+2. `onReadyForServerApproval`: The JS SDK has obtained the payment identifier (PaymentID) and is passing it to your app for Server-Side approval.

 3. Your app's frontend sends the PaymentID to your app's server.
 This implementation is your responsibility.